Skip to Content

 If you're plus size and pregnant, you can't simply open a pregnancy magazine and find images of people who look like you.
 Plus size pregnancy has not been normalized in the media at all.

-Television shows which feature plus size pregnancy, paint a picture that is unlike the reality most people experience.
 Shows like I Didn't Know I Was Pregnant portray women of size as being entirely out of touch with their bodies.
 They depict these women as not able to care well-enough for themselves to even know they were expecting a child.
-Further, these television shows validate a misconception that plus size people will automatically experience a high-risk pregnancy.
+These shows validate a misconception that plus size people will automatically experience a high-risk pregnancy.

 These messages in the media sometimes result in well-meaning loved ones making hurtful comments.
 They can also lead an individual to feel as if she can’t become a mother because of her size.